SoftDevAndy/java_morse/README.md

 ## readableToMorseChar - returns a String

-Converts an English character e.g 'A' to the English equivalant '.-'.
+Converts an English character e.g 'A' to the morse equivalant '.-'.